DonDejvo/DonDejvo/README.md

 - 👀 I’m interested in games
 - 🌱 I’m currently learning 3d and java
 - 💞️ I’m looking to collaborate on whatever
-- 📫 How to reach me nothing
+- 📫 How to reach me

 <!---
 DonDejvo/DonDejvo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.